manabu/biopython-tutorial-ja/chapter3.rst

     NNNNNNNNNNNNNNNNNNNN

 ..
-You can use all the usual Seq object methods too, note these give backmemory saving UnknownSeq objects where appropriate as you might expect:
+You can use all the usual Seq object methods too, note these give back memory saving UnknownSeq objects where appropriate as you might expect:

-You can use all the usual Seq object methods too, note these give backmemory saving UnknownSeq objects where appropriate as you might expect:
+You can use all the usual Seq object methods too, note these give back memory saving UnknownSeq objects where appropriate as you might expect:

 .. code-block:: python